LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

 Do **not** count on those 4 U, but be aware that they might be available.

 The Event Log for dose delivery keeps track of what was actually delivered.
-The Insulin on Board (IOB) for the app updates if an bolus is interrupted because the pod runs out of insulin or hits the 4 U below zero limit.
+The Insulin on Board (IOB) for the app updates if a bolus is interrupted because the pod runs out of insulin or hits the 4 U below zero limit.

 - - -